sparkflows/sparkflows-docs/docs/rest-api/rest-api-python/python-cli-script.rst

 `--access_token` : The access token generated from the Administrative tab of Sparkflows.

 `--users_file_path` : The path of the file which has the list of Users.
-Format of each row in the file should be in the format below.Multiple roles and group ids can be separated with pipe.
+Format of each row in the file should be in the format below.
+Multiple roles and group ids can be separated with pipe.

 ```<username>,<password>,<first_name>,<last_name>,<email>,<role_ids>,<group_ids>,<is_superuser>,<is_active>```